-The U.S. Nuclear Waste Technical Review Board was established in the 1987 Nuclear Waste Policy Amendments Act (NWPAA) (P.L.
-100-203) to "...evaluate the technical and scientific validity of activities [related to managing and disposing of spent nuclear fuel and high-level radioactive waste] undertaken by the Secretary [of Energy], including -
+The U.S. Nuclear Waste Technical Review Board was established as an independent federal agency in the 1987 amendments to the Nuclear Waste Policy Act (NWPA) to "...evaluate the technical and scientific validity of activities [related to managing and disposing of spent nuclear fuel and high-level radioactive waste] undertaken by the Secretary [of Energy], including:

-(1) site characterization activities; and

-(2) activities relating to the packaging or transportation of high-level radioactive waste or spent nuclear fuel."
+- 1) site characterization activities; and - 2) activities relating to the packaging or transportation of high-level radioactive waste or spent nuclear fuel."

-As recorded in the legislative history of the NWPAA, the purpose of the Board is to provide independent expert advice to Congress and the Secretary of Energy on technical and scientific issues and to review the technical and scientific validity of the U.S. Department of Energy's (DOE) implementation of the Nuclear Waste Policy Act (NWPA) (P.L.
-97-425, as amended).
-In accordance with this mandate, the Board also develops relevant technical and scientific information that will be useful to Congress and the Secretary of Energy as they consider nuclear waste management policies.
-The Board reports its findings, conclusions, and recommendations to Congress and the Secretary of Energy at least twice yearly.
+As recorded in the legislative history of the Nuclear Waste Policy Amendments Act (NWPAA), the purpose of the Board is to provide independent expert advice to the Department of Energy (DOE) and Congress on technical issues and to review the technical and scientific validity of activities undertaken by the DOE to implement the NWPA.
+In accordance with this mandate, the Board conducts objective, ongoing, and integrated technical and scientific peer review of DOE activities related to the disposition of commercial and DOE-managed spent nuclear fuel (SNF) and high-level radioactive waste (HLW).
+According to the legislative history, the Board is expected to "review the activities [of the Secretary] as they are occurring, not after the fact."
+The Board reports its findings and recommendations to Congress and the Secretary of Energy.